 Speak with a Capable New Mexico Attorney

 Cauda equina syndrome can cause permanent impairments if it is not treated properly.
 If you sustained injuries due to a doctor’s failure to properly treat cauda equina syndrome following your diagnosis, you may be owed compensation and should speak to an attorney.
-The medical malpractice lawyers at the Branch Law Firm are dedicated to helping people harmed by incompetent medical care seek justice in the New Mexico courts, and we will aid you in the pursuit of any damages that you may be owed.
+Our medical malpractice lawyers at the Branch Law Firm are dedicated to helping people harmed by incompetent medical care seek justice in the New Mexico courts, and we will aid you in the pursuit of any damages that you may be owed.
 We represent injured parties in cases throughout New Mexico, including people in Albuquerque, Las Cruces, Roswell, Clovis, Hobbs, Los Alamos, Rio Rancho, Alamogordo, Las Vegas, Santa Fe, Carlsbad, Taos, Farmington, and Los Lunas.
-You can reach us via our form online or at (800) 828-4529 to schedule a free and confidential meeting.
+Contact the Branch Law Firm at (800) 828-4529 to schedule a free and confidential meeting.